adrianocaiafa/poc-smarts-contracts-basic/README.md

   - All notes created by the caller
   - All notes created by a specific owner
 - Pause/unpause mutating operations (owner-only)
+- Notes can now be archived/unarchived
+- Archived notes remain readable but filtered out by helper methods
+- Active notes = not deleted and not archived

 ---